ficalstudio-ui/trackline/privacy.md

 - **Gameplay:** To create and manage game rooms, display player names, track scores, and enable the multiplayer experience.
 - **Authentication:** To identify you across sessions and allow you to rejoin games.
-- **Spotify Integration:** To search for music and enable playback within the game using the Spotify API.
+- **Music Playback:** To search for music and play preview clips within the game using the Deezer API.
 - **Communication:** To respond to your inquiries if you contact us.

 We do not use your information for marketing, profiling, or automated decision-making.